Loppet TRAIL KIDS Coaches

 Paul Choudoir has spent almost all of his winters skiing in the backwoods of Wisconsin.
 Paul competed for the University of Wisconsin-Green Bay.
 He was a team captain and helped coach a youth ski league in the Green Bay area.
 Paul currently works at Boulder Nordic Sport in Bloomington, MN.

 Gretchen started ski racing when she was in seventh grade at Stillwater Area High School and skied through college, racing for St. Olaf.
 She was All-American at USCSA Nationals three of her four years at St. Olaf.
 Gretchen helped coach at Minnesota Youth Ski League Marine-O’Brien her last two years of high school.
-She loves skiing, being outdoors and hanging out with kids and she’s really excited to be joining FAST KIDS this ski season.
+She loves skiing, being outdoors and hanging out with kids.

 TJ grew up in the hotbed of Minnesota Nordic skiing in the 1970’s, Marine on St. Croix, where he started playing hockey and skied to school.
 In 1989 he began coaching juniors in Park City, Utah.
 After moving back to Minnesota he coached high school for 3 years and then founded the Saukko Ski Club in 1996 to 2005.
 During this time, he also coached on the Midwest Junior National Team for 7 years.
 In 2005 he took time off from coaching to earn his Masters in Education and has been a middle school teacher for 21 years.
 His favorite thing to do is to climb mountains and telemark ski down.